speedyplane2247/async_wake_ios/README.md

 I make a pretty large number of kalloc allocations (via sending mach messages) in a kalloc size bin I won't use later, and I keep hold of them for now.

 I allocate a bunch of mach ports to ensure that I have a page containing only my ports.
 I use the port address disclosure to find a port which fits within particular bounds on a page.
-Once I've found it, I use the IOSurface bug to give myself a dangling pointer to that port.
+Once I've found it, I use the iSourface bug to give myself a dangling pointer to that port.

 I free the kalloc allocations made earlier and all the other ports then start making kalloc.4096 allocations (again via crafted mach messages.)